 tstart,0 = time 0 per RSTA’s TSF

 N = 10*Count.
 (9-3ca)

-A value of 1 in an Availability Bit indicates ISTA’s availability at time tstart,k for a duration of 10 TUs, while a value of 0 indicates ISTA’s unavailability at time tstart,k for a duration of 10 TUs.
+When included in a Sensing Measurement Query frame bit Bk (where 0 ≤ k ≤ count-1) represents the transmitter non-AP STA’s availability’s periodic availability for TB sensing with the recepient in the interval [tstart,k , tend,k] repeated every N TUs where tstart,k and tend,k are defined by setting tstart,0 in Equation (9-3ca) to time 0 per recipient AP’s TSF.

-9.4.2.330 Sensing Capabilities element
+A value of 1 in an Availability Bit indicates the ISTA’stransmitter STA’s availability at time tstart,k for a duration of 10 TUs, while a value of 0 indicates the transmitter STAISTA’s unavailability at time tstart,k for a duration of 10 TUs.

-TGbf editor: Revise the section starting at P87L59 of 11bf draft 0.3 as:
+TGbf editor: Revise the section starting at P87L59 of 11bf draft 0.3 as(#735, 736):